Bo-Kaap Neighborhood Tour: Immigration and Islam

 Take Aways

-At the end of our Bo-Kaap Tour we will leave with a greater sense of what life must have been like for the early settlers living in this community.
+At the end of our Bo-Kaap Neighborhood Walking Tour, we will leave with a greater sense of what life must have been like for the early settlers living in this community.
 We will better understand the origins and development of Islam at the Cape and how the Cape Malay community with its distinctive culture and cuisine came to call the Bo-Kaap their home.

 FAQ